JAndritsch/basic_s3_uploader/docs/upload_config.md

 Below are a list of upload events that you can hook into.
 These can be used to add custom logic around upload progress (such as generating a progress bar) or when an upload finishes/fails/retries.

-Each event defaults to a noop function.
+For convenience, each of these methods you provide will have access to the entire uploader through "this".

+Example:

+    var uploadSettings = {
+      onReady: function() {
+        // 'this' is the BasicS3Uploader instance
+        console.log("uploader is ready!", this);
+      }
+    };

+__Note__: none of these events are required and will default to a noop function if not provided.

 <table>
   <thead>